Geborgen/nordic-souls/README.md

 If you want to add a custom preset, you should familiarize yourself with [Kezyma's Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720), and match the way I've installed the presets to MO2.

+If your interiors are too dark, edit `AmbientLightingIntensityInteriorDay` and `AmbientLightingIntensityInteriorNight` under the `Environment` category in the ENB menu.

 If you do not want to use ENB, disable everything in that separator and keep it toggled off in-game.

 #### Widescreen Support